 From Battle Creek to the City of Trees

 Pleasant Grove was settled in 1850 by pioneer families sent south by Brigham Young and incorporated in 1855.
-It was originally called Battle Creek, after a skirmish near the mouth of the canyon, before being renamed Pleasant Grove in 1851.
+It was originally called Battle Creek, after the violent encounter between Mormon militiamen and a Timpanogos encampment near the mouth of the canyon in March 1849 — an event whose scale and even its name are still disputed among sources — before being renamed Pleasant Grove in 1851.
 In a detail that's genuinely unique among Utah settlements, the early town was laid out with its business district inside the walls of a defensive fort — a design that shaped the historic downtown grid that survives today.

 The "City of Trees" identity grew out of the decades since: as the city matured, its older neighborhoods filled in with a mature, shading tree canopy that still defines the look and feel of the place, especially around the historic core.
 Pleasant Grove also earned a footnote in U.S. legal history with Pleasant Grove City v.
 Summum, a 2009 U.S. Supreme Court case about monuments in a city park.
 Today the city blends that long history with a modern economy — it has attracted major employers, most notably the global headquarters of the wellness company doTERRA, to its commercial landscape.